Digestive problems are fairly common with chinchillas.

 The same applies for other food groups as well, such as vegetables.

-The best advice I can give you is to always research each fruit before offering it to your chinchilla.
+The best advice I can give you is to always research each fruit before offering it to your chinchilla, as you should with any food humans eat.

 Most fruits, surprisingly, contain too much sugar and have too high an acidic content, for your chinchilla and can cause a great deal of discomfort, or worse.